Jane Dauster

 What do you attribute your success to?

-I attribute my success to the incredible support I get from the community.
-When I started, I focused on building accountability from the agency end and showing the community we were going to be a good partner.
-By building that goodwill and trust, the community has given back exponentially.
-The numbers of volunteers and volunteer hours are just going through the ceiling now because of building that relationship.
-What this community has done for me is astounding.
-Anytime I've ever faced tough times in the job or in the career, key community members have been able to go to bat for me and advocate out there.
-I am just incredibly grateful for this big team of people.
-That community support is so powerful because I'm an N of 1 in the agency.
-There's no one above me to call to get help, so I have to reach out.
-We only have one recreational state forest in North Carolina, and this is it, and within that, only one recreation specialist position.
-The initiatives I work on are not typical for this agency, so having that community partnership has been essential.
-At the end of the day, it's the people skills that make this job successful.
-It's not just the technical knowledge or leadership, it's the people skills that sealed the deal.
+I attribute much of my success to the incredible support offered from the amazing community I live in.
+When I started this current position, I focused on building accountability and showing the community we were going to be a good partner.
+By building that goodwill, trust, and consensus, the community has given back exponentially.
+The number of volunteer hours that people are giving to steward this state forest are growing annually because of building that relationship.
+Many times, when I've ever faced tough times in the career, community members have been able to advocate and help find resources, funding pathways, or provide perspective.
+Members of the larger "trail family" out there have been kind enough to help me find answers to complicated public lands challenges.
+I am just incredibly grateful for this journey with this big team of people that includes community members, volunteers, trail enthusiasts, and professional trail builders.
+The community support is so powerful because I'm an N of 1 in the agency.
+We have only one recreational state forest in North Carolina, and within that, only a single recreation specialist position.
+The initiatives I work on are not typical for this agency, so having that community partnership and helpful spirit has been essential.
+At the end of the day, it's not just the technical knowledge, it's the people skills that seal the deal.

 What are the biggest challenges or opportunities in your field right now?